 Prior to departing GIG aircraft are to first secure an onwards airways clearance (coordinated by GIG TWR when manned, otherwise obtained from Pearce Delivery during CTAF operations).
-Aircraft are to establish communications with PEA APP prior to departing the CIRA boundary, by means of an airborne report.
+During CTAF operations aircraft are to establish communications with PEAAPP prior to departing the CIRA boundary, by means of an airborne report.